mmozuras/mmozuras.github.com/post/_posts/2017-10-26-pronto-labs.md

 Over the last five months, I've seen the effect this change had on Pronto.
 I was struggling with some personal stuff and couldn't find the time to give my time to Pronto.
 I was delighted to see that issues and pull requests continued to get reviewed and answered.
 I'm happy to have made this decision and how it turned out.

-Not trying to do everything myself is a something I continue to learn.
+Not trying to do everything myself is something I continue to learn.
 If you have a project you're struggling to maintain, look for ways to empower people to do more.